tweepy/tweepy/docs/streaming_how_to.rst

 not covered here.
 See streaming.py in the Tweepy source code.

 API authorization is required to access Twitter streams.

+**Important**: You must authenticate using OAuth 1a if you want to use the streaming API.

 Follow the :ref:`auth_tutorial` if you need help with authentication.

 Summary